 Hi, I’m Carly, an Australian writer, traveller, brunch-fiend and book-nerd currently living in Austria.

-Welcome to Austrian Adaptation, my expat life & travel blog about living in Vienna, loving an Austrian and the places we discover on our part-time travels.
+Welcome to Austrian Adaptation, my slow travel & living blog about life in Vienna, loving an Austrian and the places we discover while travelling slow around Europe.

 The Back Story

 In 2011 I left Melbourne to become a European tour guide, escaping my desk job for life on the road.
 I thought I’d be an independent traveller for years, boldly discovering new countries between stints as a fun-loving guide.
 The universe had different plans.
 That same winter, I accidentally met the love of my life in an Austrian Apres ski bar (living proof that you CAN find true love in a bar!).
 Eight months later we were married.
 More about that here.